MSC+ Stem Cell therapy for Cystic fibrosis

 CF is caused by mutations in the CFTR (cystic fibrosis transmembrane conductance regulator) protein [2].
 In one mutation class, the CFTR is stopped because stop codons, signals to end the protein production at a particular point, occur prematurely.
 Mutations in CFTR proteins (W1282X and G542X) cause the mRNA (messenger RNA) to have premature stop codons.
 This means that the CFTR protein is not produced in a complete form due to the stop codon halting the chain of amino acids before the protein production completes[3].
 Therefore, people with cystic fibrosis who have these mutations have a non-functional CFTR.

-For the CFTR protein to be functional, it must be complete.
-To target this issue, it is necessary to prevent the stop codon from appearing prematurely in the production sequence.
+The CFTR protein must be complete for it to be functional.
+To target this issue, the stop codon must not appear prematurely in the production sequence.
 If this can be corrected by gene editing, it could offer a potential form of gene therapy for people with cystic fibrosis.

 Symptoms of Cystic Fibrosis